20 January 2015

 The Care Quality Commission (CQC), which inspects all care homes in England, were informed of the findings and said that ensuring residents received enough food and drink was central to their care home inspections.

 Since introducing its new inspection regime last year, the CQC has judged almost a third of care homes to be either poor or requiring significant improvement.

 It is completely unacceptable that elderly patients are dying so needlessly simply because they aren’t being given enough water to drink.
 We need to understand why this is happening.
 If patient dehydration is a widespread problem in nursing homes, we need to do more to ensure patient fluid intake is monitored correctly and staff are properly trained to recognise when patients are suffering with dehydration.

 There are almost half a million elderly people living in residential and nursing homes in the UK today and these findings must be extremely distressing for the families who are entrusting the safety and well being of their loved ones to care home staff.

 It is truly appalling that we have an under-funded care system in which those most vulnerable in society are put at risk of dehydration and neglect.
 We need a more robust system of inspections and the CQC needs to do more to uphold the legal rights of these patients and thoroughly scrutinise care home institutions for signs of poor standards of care.

-If you have concerns about an elderly person being neglected or mistreated in a nursing or care home, call Slater and Gordon Lawyers for a free consultation on freephone 0800 916 9046 or contact us online and we will call you.
+If you have concerns about an elderly person being neglected or mistreated in a nursing or care home, call contact us here and we'll be happy to help you.